enonic/old-xp-doc/doc/getting-started/my-first-app.rst

    :language: xml

 The **page controller** is a JavaScript file that passes dynamic values to the view file.
-No values are passed in this example, but the view file is defined and rendered with the Thymeleaf templating engine.
+No values are passed in this example, but the view file is specified and rendered with the Thymeleaf templating engine.

 ``src/main/resources/site/pages/hello/hello.js``